Chart Color Schemes

 West Gladstone features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 58.7% of all households, including 19.6% couples with children, 23.6% couples without children, and 14.1% single parent families.
-Non-family households constitute the remaining 41.3%, with lone person households at 36.4% and group households comprising 4.6%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Non-family households make up the remaining 41.3%, with lone person households at 36.4% and group households comprising 4.6%.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households